Children

 5. Final Program Payment

-The remaining program balance of $930.68 is due no later than 12:00 PM on January 7, 2026.
+The remaining program balance of $930.68 is due no later than 12:00 PM on the Monday before the Parent Orientation.

 Payment options: